SurlyMae/jekyll-now/_posts/2020-01-03-lightning-web-components.md

 title: /Notes/ Lightning Web Components (Salesforce)
 ---

 _We've started implementing these over the last couple of months at work.
-Really interesting._
+Interesting!_

 **Summary:**
 - Salesforce (SF) implementation of lightweight frameworks built on web standards